deadlyvipers/dojo_rules/introduction.md

-I am Tyler
+I am Tyler; I like the Ruby CodeSchool path
-My favorite CodeSchool path is Ruby